COURSE PRICE: $39.00

 Laws vary from state to state pertaining to occupational hazards for infectious diseases and for healthcare workers with communicable diseases.
 The following is general information; healthcare providers should check for any regulations in their own state.

 Employees who report symptoms of illness should be removed from duty and medically evaluated to determine their ability to work and the duration of work restrictions.
-In states, persons who have mandatory reportable communicable disease must have their illness reported to the local health unit for follow-up.
+In many states, persons who have mandatory reportable communicable disease must have their illness reported to the local health unit for follow-up.

 Other occupational health strategies for preventing transmission of bloodborne pathogens and other communicable diseases to and from healthcare workers include: